Finnitio/3dpcorne-shield-nodefree/readme.md

 ==========================
 ![dashboard](3dpcorne.jpg)

 this is my attempt to create a 3d printed split keyboard.
 I was intrigued to build an ergo mech split keyboard after seeing a yt video.
 My main goal was to learn to type with 10 fingers instead of using 3-4 fingers while constantly looking at my keyboard.
-I have succeded.
+I have succeeded.
 I am typing this on the above keyboard.

 Reading into ergo mech keyboards i realised that i find the idea of the corne keybaoard layout very interesting.
 I would summarize that you do not skip a key, due to layers and modifiers it is not necessary to have more keys, i already know where I find the keys I am looking for.
 One goal was to keep it as cheap as possible, and having a 3d printer it was cheaper to print it than having pcbs made.
 That is also the reason I went for gateron switches/hotswaps and nice!nano clones with zmk.
 And i wanted to have low profile keys to save overall buildheight.